Using The Procreate Eraser Function Tool in Home Decor Design

 Can You Design Home Decor Products With Procreate?

 Procreate is a straightforward design program to learn that has a lot of great design functions.
 Procreate can save you time and money for your home decor and furniture product design needs.
 It will also allow you to set up trend colors in your design palettes so you can easily find them again.
-You can easily make repeat patterns and use the clipping mask function to get a design looking close to the finished product.
+You can easily make repeat patterns and use the clipping mask function to get a design that looks close to the finished product.

 To find out more about Procreate and Home Decor design, you can read our blog on Using Procreate In Designing Home Decor Products – Why We Love It! by clicking here.